 The stock synthesis software separates inputs into several files read in prior to model estimation including the primary data file, the primary control file (including parameter setup and estimation switches), the weight-at-age file, the forecast file (including settings for reference point calculations), and the starter file (including some general estimation and reporting switches and settings).
-Each of these input files for each of the four stock assessment models described here are included in the background documents, along with the primary report file of estimated and derived quantities and the directory of summary and diagnostic figures created by r4ss (see Appendix A).
-Note that not all automatically created diagnostic material is relevant to the model configurations employed here.
+Each of these input files for each of the four stock assessment models described here are included in the background documents, along with the primary report file of estimated and derived quantities and the directory of summary and diagnostic figures created using the R package r4ss (Taylor et al. 2021).
+A full summary of supplemental material is provided in Appendix A. Note that not all automatically created diagnostic material, nor all of the model output is relevant to the model configurations employed here.

-These models were configured to make use of relatively standard population structuring.
+These models were configured to make use of relatively standard stock assessment practice in the population structuring.
 There were no seasonal dynamics, and catches were assumed to be removed halfway through the year via Pope's approximation.
-This approach does not require iterative estimation of fleet- and year-specific fishing mortality rate parameters (often reducing model run times) and should reasonably approximate the dynamics unless fishing mortality rates are extremely high.
+This approach does not require iterative estimation of fleet- and year-specific fishing mortality rate parameters (often reducing model run times) and should reasonably approximate the dynamics unless fishing mortality rates are extremely high or within year growth increments very large.
 Catches were input in thousands of pounds (net weight; head-off and gutted, approximately 75% of round weight), so that the mean weight-at-age inputs were in net pounds and the numbers-at-age are tracked in thousands of individuals.
 Population dynamics contain ages 0-30, and female and male halibut are modelled separately in the underlying dynamics.